 You may be asked not to eat or drink anything for 4 to 6 hours before the scan.

-Tell your doctor if you are afraid of close spaces (have claustrophobia).
+Tell your health care provider if you are afraid of close spaces (have claustrophobia).
 You may be given a medicine to help you feel sleepy and less anxious (sedative).
-Your doctor may also suggest an "open" MRI, in which the machine is not as close to the body.
+Your provider may also suggest an "open" MRI, in which the machine is not as close to the body.

 Before the test, tell your health care provider if you have: